All Episodes

 It isn't going to steal from you.

-All you got to do is put it in there, and if the tech has been perfected, the robot can handle a drive-thru and the robot can handle one of the cash registers, then you are good to go.
+And if the tech has been perfected, the robot can handle a drive-through and the robot can handle one of the cash registers, then you are good to go.

-And whoever was manning those places is done getting fired.
+And whoever was manning those places ended up getting fired.

 And the command and control central planners scratch their heads and say, what is going on?